Basement Finishing Costs in Sandy, Utah: A Complete 2026 Breakdown

 Rental Units and ADUs

 Sandy allows basement ADUs with proper permits.
 A legal basement apartment generates $1,300–$1,700 per month in this market.
 A rental-ready finish costs $72,000–$115,000 and requires fire-rated separation, a separate entrance, a full kitchen, a bathroom, and egress windows.
-Learn more about basement ADU rules and rental income in Sandy, UT.
+Learn more about Sandy, Utah basement ADU rules and rental income in Sandy, UT.

 How to Save Money